Skip to Content

 Proper care of your tracheostomy is important.
 Keep the valve

-closed during the day so that you can talk and breathe normally.
+closed during the day so that you can talk and breathe.
 Tell your

-doctor right away if you notice signs of infection (redness, swelling, or
+doctor right away if you notice signs of infection.
+These signs include redness, swelling, and

 Complete the surgery information form (PDF)(What is a PDF document?) to help you prepare for this surgery.

 Aurora RN, et al. (2010).
 Practice parameters for the surgical modifications of the upper airway for obstructive sleep apnea in adults.
 Sleep, 33(10): 1408–1413.

 ByHealthwise StaffPrimary Medical ReviewerAnne C. Poinier, MD - Internal MedicineAdam Husney, MD - Family MedicineSpecialist Medical ReviewerMark A. Rasmus, MD - Pulmonology, Critical Care Medicine, Sleep Medicine

 Anne C. Poinier, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Mark A. Rasmus, MD - Pulmonology, Critical Care Medicine, Sleep Medicine

 To learn more about Healthwise, visit Healthwise.org.